ROSUVASTATIN- rosuvastatin calcium tablet, film coated

 2Difference from placebo not statistically significant

-Rosuvastatin was also studied in a two-year open-label, uncontrolled, titration-to-goal trial that included 175 children and adolescents with heterozygous familial hypercholesterolemia who were 8 to 17 years old (79 boys and 96 girls).
+Rosuvastatin was also studied in a two-year open-label, uncontrolled, titration-to-goal trial that included 175 pediatric patients with HeFH who were 8 to 17 years old (79 males and 96 females).
 All patients had a documented genetic defect in the LDL receptor or in ApoB.
-Approximately 89% were White, 7% were Asian, 1% were Black, and fewer than 1% were Hispanic.
+Approximately 89% were White, 7% were Asian, 1% were Black or African American, and fewer than 1% were Hispanic or Latino ethnicity.
 Mean LDL-C at baseline was 236 mg/dL.
 Fifty-eight (33%) patients were prepubertal at baseline.
-The starting rosuvastatin dosage for all children and adolescents was 5 mg once daily.
-Children 8 to less than 10 years of age (n=41 at baseline) could titrate to a maximum dosage of 10 mg once daily, and children and adolescents 10 to 17 years of age could titrate to a maximum dosage of 20 mg once daily.
+The starting rosuvastatin dosage for all pediatric patients was 5 mg once daily.
+Pediatric patients aged 8 to less than 10 years (n=41 at baseline) could titrate to a maximum dosage of 10 mg once daily, and children and adolescents 10 to 17 years of age could titrate to a maximum dosage of 20 mg once daily.

 The reductions in LDL-C from baseline were generally consistent across age groups within the trial as well as with previous experience in both adult and pediatric controlled trials.